synergy2411/apr-24-frontend/training_material/ref.md

 - <Outlet /> : provides the space to load the child page
 - <RouterProvider /> : injects the routing configuration in React app
 - loaders : ensures the data in the routes before it gets loaded in the UI
+- Route Parameter : Dynamic segment of the URL
+- useNavigate() : used for programmatic navigation

 # COURSES : http://localhost:3030/courses